Waspish/Ostapenko_Python/README.md

-# Here are presented 4 tasks for Andersen
+Here are the answers to Andersen's tasks